souk4711/hakoniwa/README.md

 }
 ```

-More examples can be found in [hakoniwa/examples](https://github.com/souk4711/hakoniwa/tree/main/hakoniwa/examples).
+More details can be found in [hakoniwa](https://github.com/souk4711/hakoniwa/tree/main/hakoniwa).

 ## Implementation of Command::status